Our digestive disorders and diseases experts are national and international leaders in gastrointestinal disease treatment.

 Why choose UCLA Health for gastroenterology and hepatology?

 Since its inception in 1953, the UCLA Vatche and Tamar Manoukian Division of Digestive Diseases has been recognized as one of the world’s foremost clinical and research institutions.

-We provide care for both common and rare digestive conditions.
+We provide care for both common and rare digestive system diseases and conditions.
 When you choose our team, you benefit from:

 Our areas of care

 We offer gastrointestinal disease services in the Melvin and Bren Simon Digestive Disease Center at UCLA Health.
 We offer a range of programs that address digestive problems and GI nutritional concerns, including: